vtexdocs/dev-portal-content/docs/guides/Integration-Guides/external-seller-integration-guide/external-seller-processing-payments.md

 To finalize Payment settings on the seller's side, it is necessary to set up Payment Conditions, or Rules, and an Anti-fraud for transactions.

-It is possible to setup payment conditions through your gateway account’s VTEX Admin.
+It is possible to set up payment conditions through your gateway account’s VTEX Admin.
 Check [Set up  the payment options](https://help.vtex.com/en/tutorial/how-to-configure-payment-conditions) to know how.

 If you wish to realize this step through API calls, use [Get Rules](https://developers.vtex.com/docs/api-reference/payments-gateway-api#get-/api/pvt/rules) > [Insert Rule](https://developers.vtex.com/docs/api-reference/payments-gateway-api#post-/api/pvt/rules) calls.